 John R. Wooden

 Although a successful college basketball coach, John Wooden was first and foremost a fabulous player.
 After an All-State career at Martinsville High School, Wooden moved on to Purdue University where he was called the "Indiana Rubber Man" for his suicidal dives on the court and ability to bounce back after a physical play.
-Wooden, who cites Hall of Fame and Purdue coach Ward Lambert as his greatest coaching influence, began a successful professional career by leading the National Basketball League in scoring in 1932-33 with the Indianapolis Kautskys.
+Wooden, who cites Hall of Famer and Purdue coach Ward Lambert as his greatest coaching influence, began a successful professional career by leading the National Basketball League in scoring in 1932-33 with the Indianapolis Kautskys.
 An excellent play maker and aggressive defender, Wooden led the Whiting All-Americans into the National Basketball League playoffs in 1938, where he recorded the highest scoring average of any player that season.
 Although he had been coaching high school while he was playing pro ball, Wooden retired as a player in 1939 to turn his complete attention to coaching.

 Helms Athletic Foundation All-America at Purdue University, 1930, 1931, 1932